 Boys oh boys, this is a dream of a reel!
 I use it for casting and trolling for salmon (I know, what a waste using a 5500C for dragging metal behind a boat!!!).
 Everything about the 5500C oozes class; smooth and light yet strong and aesthetically gorgeous.
 Of all my ABU multipliers this is my favourite.
 ABU made a range of different 5500’s over a long production run and you can see why these little beauties were so popular.
 Essentially a narrower 6500, the 5500 series are favoured by salmon and pike anglers.
 I think those who pursue catfish in the States use them too.

 My example dates from 1973 but there is hardly a mark on it and it fishes perfectly.
-The only downside of this reel is that it does not have a clicker.
+The only downside of this reel is that it does not have a clicker (the 5000D had a clicker fitted).
 I’d like that refinement for those all too rare occasions when a salmon grabs the bait and that wonderful sound of the clicker screaming fills the air!

 ABU Ambassadeur 4500CB